projekt-opal/web-ui/README.md

 This component provides the main user interface.
 It mainly builds on [React](https://reactjs.org/) and [Next.js](https://nextjs.org/) - a JavaScript library and a framework for building user interfaces.

-The OPAL Web User Interface is used in the [OPAL demo component](https://github.com/projekt-opal/demo).
+The OPAL Web User Interface is part of the [OPAL demo component](https://github.com/projekt-opal/demo).
+It requires a running [OPAL webservice](https://github.com/projekt-opal/web-service), which provides the data to display.

 ## Integrated: City App Demonstrator